853tony/VarFilter/README.md

 # VarFilter

 This is a variants filtering analysis pipeline for the WES from gnomAD v2.1.1 and v4.0.0.

-We analysis the gnomADv4.0.0 data for allele count, allele number, and allele frequency.
+We analysis the gnomAD v2.1.1 and gnomADv4.0.0 data for allele count, allele number, and allele frequency.

 This study aims to identify population-specific common or rare genetic variants by leveraging WES data and analyzing differences in allele frequencies across populations.
 We employed a customized filtering and analysis pipeline that includes data extraction, variant filtering.